Mystery Mine

 Mystery Mine is a steel roller coaster located at Dollywood amusement park in Pigeon Forge, Tennessee.
 Manufactured by Gerstlauer, the Euro-Fighter model is heavily themed as a haunted mining operation from the 19th century.
-The roller coaster was Dollywood's largest single investment in the park's history at the time, costing $17.5 million to construct.
-A large portion of the track is located indoor, where the ride utilizes a series of special effects.
+Opened in 2007, the roller coaster was Dollywood's largest single investment in the park's history at the time, costing $17.5 million to construct.
+A large portion of the track is located indoors, where the ride utilizes a series of special effects.
 It was the first Gerstlauer Euro-Fighter installation in the United States and had the steepest drop of any coaster in North America at the time of its opening.
 The ride was installed by Ride Entertainment Group, who handles all of Gerstlauer's operations in the Western Hemisphere.

 History

 On July 7, 2006, Dollywood announced the addition of Mystery Mine for the 2007 season.
 The ride occupies a 1 acre expansion area of Timber Canyon near Thunderhead.
 According to Dollywood, Mystery Mine would feature state-of-the-art special effects, dark ride elements and mineshaft theming.
 For the ride system, the park hired Gerstlauer to build a custom variation of the Euro-Fighter coaster model — the first of its kind in the United States and the first to feature two vertical lift hills.

 Mystery Mine officially opened on April 13, 2007.
 It was one of the two Gerstlauer Euro-Fighters to open that year, with the other being Rage at Adventure Island in Essex, England.

 On March 9, 2021, photos were released which showed a change in the layout.
 Originally, the ride's first large drop was directly after the first block brake.
 The cars would pass under the first block brake, rise into a sharp vertical left U-turn, and then make a 270 degree right turn upwards into the second block brake.
 After the modifications, the ride now makes a 90 degree left turn before its first large drop, which leads directly into a 180-degree right turn into the second block brake."
 This new first drop has a trim brake and the former U-turn still remains unused.
 The rest of the layout remains the same, including the second half of the first outdoor portion and the climactic 95-degree drop and inversions.
 Mystery Mine became one of Dollywood's two roller coasters to receive new track in 2021, with the other being Lightning Rod.